Distance from Vancouver: Approximately 2.5 hours via Highway 1

 Joffre Lakes Provincial Park parking lot

-toilets, two frequently overflowing garbage containers, and the
+board, two pit toilets, two frequently overflowing garbage containers,

 Joffre Lakes Provincial Park trailhead

 4. Here is the map of the hiking trail.
 Ignore the "you are here" sign,

 as we took the photo of this map further up the trail near the large